Stay up to date on the latest deep dives into Jackson’s happenings – subscribe to Jackson Unpacked, available wherever you get your podcasts.

 A content warning that a segment of this episode of Jackson Unpacked covers mental health and suicide.

 Wellbeing is on the decline in the Tetons, according to recent findings from the Teton Behavioral Health Alliance.
-They say it’s in part because of the unique mental health struggles residents in mountain towns face… whether it’s the transient nature of our tourist-based economies, high alcohol use or access issues when it comes to getting adequate care.
+Their findings indicate that it’s in part because of the unique mental health struggles residents in mountain towns face — whether it’s the transient nature of tourist-based economies, high alcohol use or access issues when it comes to getting adequate care.

 Having conversations about mental health isn’t always the easiest, either.
 Professional skier and ultra runner Drew Petersen believes that this doesn’t have to be the case.
 This fall, he’s sharing his own story with mental health struggles with the film “Feel It All” to keep the conversation going and remind folks that they aren’t alone in their struggle.
 KHOL’s Jenna McMurtry caught up with Drew to learn more about the film ahead of its tour stop at the Wydaho Film Fest this past weekend.